 Qualifications: Strong research and writing skills; familiarity with basic FERC concepts and proceedings a plus.
 Legal experience/training not necessarily required.

-Duration: Three to four months, full- or part-time, to be negotiated on a case-by-case basis.
+Duration: Unpaid internships can be three to four months, full- or part-time, to be negotiated on a case-by-case basis.
+Paid internships are 20 hours/week for 16 weeks.

 If you are applying for a paid internship, please include an essay outlining why you want to intern at Public Citizen and any other information about you that you wish to have considered, including your need for financial support (500 words or less).
 If you have completed the FAFSA, please also submit a copy of your Student Aid Report (SAR).